carvel-dev/carvel/proposals/kapp/001-crd-upgrade-safety/README.md

 - Only issue warnings about potential problems
 - Fail closed/open

-In order to accomodate this configurability without introducing various versions of the same preflight check, the ability to specify preflight configurations will be added to the existing [`kapp` configuration file](https://carvel.dev/kapp/docs/v0.60.x/config/).
+In order to accommodate this configurability without introducing various versions of the same preflight check, the ability to specify preflight configurations will be added to the existing [`kapp` configuration file](https://carvel.dev/kapp/docs/v0.60.x/config/).

 As an example, configuring a preflight check could look something like: